tetris245/ULTRAbc/README.md

 *Preliminary note* : if you use many add-ons for BC, you could be interested by **FUSAM**, a multi-add-on-loader for TamperMonkey: https://sidiousious.gitlab.io/bc-addon-loader/

+In this case, you will have 3 buttons on the Login screen, so you can click on the appropriate button to load the English, Chinese or Spanish version of UBC.

+If you prefer to bypass this step, use one of the below methodes.

 **Recommended methode with Tampermonkey** - links to the ULTRAbc loader:

 English version: https://tetris245.github.io/ultrabc.github.io/ULTRAbcloader.user.js